 The Next Big Cryptocurrency Wallet

 Right now, people interested in cryptocurrencies actually have a lot of digital wallet options.
 Coinbase may have been the first to gain widespread recognition, and remains aa popular and intuitive option; Mycelium has gotten a lot of positive attention for mobile compatibility and security; and Robinhood, initially a free-to-use stock investment platform made popular by its low-fee trading, has integrated crypto exchange and storage also.
+It is not the only investment app that offers the opportunity to trade cryptocurrencies though.
+There is also the popular eToro, one of the best robinhood alternatives.
 These are all interesting options, but what cryptos have been missing is a driving force behind them, lending them a popular and reliable reputation – a single, major wallet that people could effectively look at as a go-to company for all things crypto.
 It may take a while for such a leader to emerge, if indeed it’s ever going to happen, but this figures to be an active space in 2020 was well.